You won't need a PS5 to run God of War at 8K... you'll need an Nvidia RTX 3090

 A great 8K experience whatever you choose

 Best of all, if you want to play it at 8K and have a rig capable of it, then you don't have to make any compromises.
 It runs over 30fps at 'Ultra' settings.
-While textures are still aimed at 4K screens at a maximum, this really is an impressive looking game on an 8K monitor, with a pixel density which gives the game almost a 3D appearance in some scenes.
+While textures are still aimed at 4K screens at a maximum, this really is an impressive-looking game on an 8K monitor, with a pixel density that gives the game almost a 3D appearance in some scenes.

 Even better, if you want 8K and faster frame rates, both DLSS and AMD FidelityFX Super Resolution allow this.
 We'd actually recommend going with FidelityFX Super Resolution at 'Performance' mode, which has a slight graphical edge over the similar DLSS setting.